jrburke/module/docs/module-from-es.md

 ### Parse for module instead of import/export

 To find dependencies, parse for `module(StringLiteral)` instead of `import` syntax.
-Otherwise, fetch and execute the dependencies first before the current module body, as `import` would do.
+Fetch and execute the dependencies first before the current module body, as `import` would do.

-Instead of `export` syntax, `module.export = ` is used to assign a default export, and `module.export.something = {}` is used if an export object created by the loader is desired for reuse.
+Instead of `export` syntax, `module.export = ` is used to assign a default export, and `module.export.something = {}` is used if an export object created by the loader is desired for reuse, and that type of property assignment is preferred by the module author.

+End result is no longer needing new syntax to express module relationships, but the module API is used instead.

 ### Each module body gets its own unique module object